scotgopal/PythonBeginnerProjects/README.md

 2. Familiarise with raising exceptions as this involves with user input
 3. Used basic conditional statements: if, elif, else; while;

+### Project 3
+1. Libraries used include matplotlib.pyplot and numpy
+2. Learn the difference between np.arange and np.linspace
+3. Basic plot information such as title, legend etc

+### Project 4
+1. Used random, os and string library
+2. New way to exit program using global variable
+3. Understand more on using string library to get info on alphabets and digits.
+Avoid creating dictionaries that are already available.
+4. Learn to extract info from list types and convert to string

 **P/S** : I am also a beginner myself, so if you think there is something that can be improved, please bring up a new Issue.
 I am happy to be learning on ways to improve on my coding.
 Please also feel free to comment on my work.
 Thank you.

 _Scotrraaj Gopal_\